theb0b12/tictactoe/README.md

 tic tak toe for the boys

-On your machine: Open http://localhost:3000 in your browser
+On your machine(if its the one running node js): Open http://localhost:3000 in your browser

 On other devices on the same network: Find your local IP address and use http://YOUR_IP:3000